leikanger/leikanger.github.io/about_the_author.md

 ##### 2017 -- 2021 PhD Candidate: __Autonomous Navigation by (the animal and) the machine.__
   With the initial goal of autonomous ships learning navigation by reactive reinforcement learning, I soon found it necessary to do foundational RL research instead of maritime technology.
+  I soon found ti necessary to go deeper and explore early behaviorism invent my own approach inspired by the great accomplishments from AI.
-  Combining theory from engineering cybernetics and what I learned at the Kavli institute for systems neuroscience, my approach is distrbuted.
+  %% Combining theory from engineering cybernetics and what I learned at the Kavli
+  %% institute for systems neuroscience, my approach is distrbuted.

   First half of 2020: Academic visitor with Richard Sutton at RLAI lab @ UoA.